brc-dd/gcmwrap/README.md

 3. **Authenticated Encryption**: Your actual data is encrypted using **AES-256-GCM**, an Authenticated Encryption with Associated Data (AEAD) cipher.
 This provides both confidentiality and integrity.

+### Data Format

 The final sealed output is a dot-separated string containing the version, salt, IV, wrapped DEK, and the ciphertext, all encoded in URL-safe Base64:

 ```txt
 [version].[salt].[iv].[wrapped_key].[ciphertext]
 ```

+- **Version**: Indicates the format version (currently `1`).
+- **Salt**: The random salt used for PBKDF2 (16 bytes).
+- **IV**: The random initialization vector for AES-GCM (12 bytes).
+- **Wrapped Key**: The DEK encrypted with the KEK (40 bytes).
+- **Ciphertext**: The encrypted data along with the authentication tag.

+### Error Handling

+`unseal` returns `undefined` if any error occurs.
+This is to avoid leaking information about what went wrong (e.g., whether the password was incorrect or the data was tampered with).
+Treat `undefined` as a hard failure and do not reuse any partial state from the failed attempt.

+## Use Cases

-This library is built specifically for **client-side encryption in web applications**, unlike my earlier project [iron-webcrypto](https://github.com/brc-dd/iron-webcrypto), which did not focus on that use case.
+This library is built specifically for client-side encryption in web applications, unlike my earlier project [iron-webcrypto](https://github.com/brc-dd/iron-webcrypto), which did not focus on that use case.

-It is especially useful for **offline applications** where data needs to be encrypted with a user-supplied password and stored locally (e.g., in Local Storage or IndexedDB).
+It is especially useful for offline applications where data needs to be encrypted with a user-supplied password and stored locally (e.g., in Local Storage or IndexedDB).
 With this approach:

 - Even if an attacker gains access to the sealed data, they cannot decrypt it without the correct password.
-- Each sealed payload is protected by a **unique Data Encryption Key (DEK)**.
+- Each sealed payload is protected by a unique Data Encryption Key (DEK).
 This means that even if one blob was somehow brute-forced, the compromised key would not help in decrypting any other encrypted blobs.

 ## Security Considerations

-Most cryptographic failures stem from **misuse of primitives**, not from weaknesses in the algorithms themselves.
+Most cryptographic failures stem from misuse of primitives, not from weaknesses in the algorithms themselves.
 Keep the following in mind when using this library:

 ### Passwords and Key Derivation